 2020’s Summer School at King’s College London for the Translatlantic Forum for Education and Diplomacy has sadly also been cancelled.

-Meanwhile, David is scheduled to lecture for Noble Caledonian on a cruise from Naples to Malta via Sicily from 4th to 14th October, 2021.
+Meanwhile, David is scheduled to lecture for Noble Caledonian on cruises to Sicily in 2021 and 2022.